sameeraxiomine/LargeCollections/README.md

 To support the conversions from object to byte-array and back, every java.util.Map sub-class provided by LargeCollections library needs to have Serializer-Deserializer (SerDes) pair, one each for Key and Value class.

+These SerDes pair is implements the following standard Interfaces

+1. `com.axiomine.largecollections.serdes.TurboSerializer<T>`
+2. `com.axiomine.largecollections.serdes.TurboDeSerializer<T>`

 # When should you use LargeCollections #

-The should use LargeCollections in the following situations
+You should use LargeCollections in the following situations

-1. The size of your Map is larger than over 50-100MB
+1. The size of your Map is larger than over 100-200 MB.
+It is well known fact about Java that despite the availability of Heap Memory, the JVM gets slower as the size of objects gets larger.
+The situation gets worse when these objects are long-lived which is typical of caches as the GC is kicked off more often.

 2. The size of your Key-Value store is not so large as to justify a NoSQL store like HBase or Cassandra

+3. You would like to use large Caches which support the java.util.Map API.

 You you find yourself wishing you could use an in-process MongoDB instance, you should consider using LargeCollections.
 It is designed to be an in-process persistent Map which allows you to store a few million entries.